eclipse-kura/kura/_posts/config/2017-05-06-wi-fi-configuration.md

 driver=nl80211

 # SSID to use.
-This will be the "name" of the accesspoint
+This will be the "name" of the access point
 ssid=kura_gateway_00:E0:C7:09:35:D8

 # basic operational settings